Top Vivendi shareholder Vincent Bollore prepares to tighten his grip

-Going into Vivendi's (VIV.PA) annual meeting, Bollore is the uncontested leader of the 162-year-old conglomerate since spending 2.84 billion euros (2 billion pounds) in the last six weeks to almost triple his Vivendi stake to 14.5 percent.
+Going into Vivendi's annual meeting, Bollore is the uncontested leader of the 162-year-old conglomerate since spending 2.84 billion euros in the last six weeks to almost triple his Vivendi stake to 14.5 percent.

 Once he has double voting rights, the tycoon will be able to decide almost single-handedly what happens next to Vivendi, which over the last two years has sold off four of its six businesses and quit the field of telecoms.